IMPERIODAO/Tokenomics/README.md

 # [Imperio Tokenomics](https://app.imperio.money/)
-This is the front-end repo for Imperio Dao.
+This is the tokenomics repo for Imperio Dao.

 All our smart contracts for presale : 1/ Presale contract and 2/xIMP token are based on the framework Openzeppelin which is a secured and audited framwork.